 - Excellent grip and connection to the floor

-Typical running or athletic shoes have a cushioned structure that is not suitable for lifting.
-Their comfortable design does not give you the stability you need for strong deadlift support and performance.
+Typical running shoes have a cushioned structure that is not suitable for lifting.
+Their compressible design does not give you the stability you need for strong deadlift support and performance.

-Besides, running or athletic shoes do not have a flat, thin sole like deadlift shoes.
+Also, running shoes do not have a flat, thin sole like deadlift shoes.
 A flat bottom helps you connect best to the floor and feel grounded.
-You must push against the ground to power your deadlift as if you are doing a vertical or reverse leg press.
+You must push against the ground to power your lift as if you are doing a vertical leg press.

-Instead, running shoes keep absorbing the force you exert against the floor.
-In turn, that limits your potential deadlift performance.
+Instead, running shoes absorb the force you exert against the floor, and that limits your deadlift performance.

 For these reasons, completely flat shoes for the deadlift are the only way to go.

-Sabo Deadlift Shoes are explicitly designed for deadlifting.
-But, they can also be used for all types of weight lifting as well.
+Sabo Deadlift Shoes are specifically for deadlifting.
 They are very light and get your feet as close to the floor as possible, almost like you are indeed barefoot.

 The soles of these shoes are ultra-thin, between 2 and 5 mm.
 As a result of such a thin sole, you will feel grounded to the floor.

-The flat sole alone will help you pull better.
-This is because you are firmly planted to the floor, ensuring a better foot drive to get the weight moving.
+The flat sole alone will improve your deadlift because your feet are firmly planted to the floor, ensuring a stronger foot drive to get the weight moving.

-And, there is extra side support for the outer sole of the shoe.
-This gives greater traction as opposed to deadlift slippers, especially when you ‘spread the floor' to power a squat.
+And, there is extra side support for the outer sole of the shoe, which gives you more excellent traction as opposed to deadlift slippers, primarily when you ‘spread the floor' to power a squat.

 The soles are of high-quality and durable material.
 The inner soles are super thin, and the shoe support lessens your chances of slipping.
-As a result, these shoes provide excellent traction and ankle support.
-This maximizes balance and stability for both the conventional and sumo deadlift.
+As a result, these shoes provide excellent traction and ankle support, which maximizes balance and stability for both the conventional and sumo deadlift.

-The Adidas Performance Men's Powerlift.2 Trainer is a training shoe that can be used for deadlifts as well.
-These Adidas shoes are made out of synthetic leather, which guarantees toughness and durability.
+The Adidas Men's HVC Wrestling Shoe is a training shoe that can be used for deadlifts as well.
+These Adidas deadlift shoes feature synthetic leather, which guarantees toughness and durability.
 They have a 1.5 cm raised heel and rubber soles for a better grip on the floor.
 Even though this goes against the flat sole rule, they have excellent support, stability, and durability.

 A good recommendation is to not wear these shoes outside and strictly only for the lifts you perform.
-They are generally sought after for squats but can be well-used deadlift shoes as well.
+They are generally sought after for squats but can be well-used for deadlifting as well.
 Why would squat shoes help the deadlift?
 Because a slight raise in the heel takes some tension off the hamstrings and places more onto the quadriceps starting the pull.

-Adidas Performance Men's Powerlift.2 Trainer can be found in a variety of different colors and retail for 80 to 160 dollars.
+You can find Adidas Men's HVC Wrestling Shoe in a variety of different colors and retail for 80 to 160 dollars.

-Nevertheless, powerlifters eventually recognized their value for both squats and deadlifts.
-As a result, they have achieved a broader audience in the powerlifting community as Nike deadlift shoes.
-They are great for beginners to advanced lifters.
+However, powerlifters eventually recognized Metcon 4 as one of the best shoes for squats and deadlifts.
+As a result, the powerlifting community refers to them as Nike deadlift shoes.

-The base of the shoe has a slight heel-to-toe drop of 4 mm.
+The base of the shoe has a slight heel-to-toe drop of 4 mm, well within the 5cm IPF raised heel limit.
 As a result, these flat shoes are perfect for squats and deadlifts.